-The Student Government Study Hall is located in Shenker Hall (M159) and is operated and supervised by the Office for Student Services and Disabled Students' staff.
+The Student Government Study Hall is located in Shenker Hall (M159).
 Students have the opportunity to receive tutoring services from tutors during day and evening hours.
-Please stop by to receive a schedule of tutor hours.
+Please stop by to receive a schedule of tutoring hours.
 Students can receive tutoring in selected subject areas via an appointment or walk-in requests.